 How to Remain Credible as a Speaker

-As a speaker, one of the most important qualities you can hold is to be seen as credible, or to be considered an expert in your field.
+As a speaker, one of the most important qualities you can hold is to be seen as credible.

 However, when starting out, many speakers will suffer from the ‘Curse of Cassandra’, which means that they feel they know the truth, but others do not believe them.

-When delivering an address or prepared talk, many speakers can feel frustrated that they aren’t articulating what they want to say in the correct way.
+When delivering a talk, many speakers feel frustrated that they aren’t articulating what they want to say in the best way.

-This may be due to their own insecurities about their status as a speaker, or self doubt about the validity and detail of their research.
+This may be due to their own insecurities, or self doubt about the detail of their research.

-- A person may decide not to speak at all about their chosen subject in meetings, or from the platform
+- A person may decide not to speak at all about their chosen subject.

-- They may tailor their message to soften the blow, even though they may know there is much more to it
+- They may cut their message short, even while knowing there is more to it.

 So, how do you avoid the curse of Cassandra?